Pathway

 Credentials and skills you may need

 Active pharmacist license.
 Therapeutic-area expertise in your target field.
 Strong presentation skills.
 Ability to travel 50–70% in some territories.
 BCPS or sub-specialty board certification is helpful.
-Residency or fellowship helps for the most competitive openings but is not universally required.
+Residency or fellowship helps for the most competitive openings but isn't universally required.

 What a typical day looks like

 Most days involve preparing for and attending 2–4 in-person or virtual meetings with KOLs, internal calls with the medical and commercial teams, conference attendance several times a year, and ongoing literature review.
 Travel is real.
 Autonomy is high.
-Standing 12-hour shifts are not a thing.
+Standing 12-hour shifts aren't a thing.

 Educational content only.
 Not financial, career, or legal advice.
 All salary figures are educational estimates and vary by employer, region, and individual qualifications.